vdelachaux/SVG-with-Classes/README.md

 The goal of this class is to reduce the complexity of code to create and manipulate svg images/documents.
 <br/>This class will be augmented according to my needs but I strongly encouraged you to enrich this project through [pull request](https://github.com/vdelachaux/SVG-with-Classes/pulls).
 This can only benefit the [4D developer community](https://discuss.4d.com/search?q=4D%20for%20iOS).

+For more details on properties and functions, see the [documentation for the svg class](Documentation/Classes/svg.md)

 `Enjoy the 4th dimension`

 ## Code sample